SamWhited|blog

 Week One (Oct 05–06)

-Per rule 2: “Soft Launch Saturday” I completed my first ride of the joint Biketober/Coffeeneuring season on Saturday October the 5th!
-I was on my way back from the Little Five Points Community Center and decided that I’d make a detour to stop at Taco Cantina for a Horchata de arroz.
+Per rule 2: “Soft Launch Saturday” I completed my first ride of the joint Biketober/Coffeeneuring season!
+I was on my way back from an IWW meeting at the Little Five Points Community Center and decided that I’d make a detour to stop at Taco Cantina for a Horchata de arroz.
 Per rule 6 (“Controversial Beverage Rule”) this was adjudicated in the Court of Coffeneuring Public Opinion on fedi and now only awaits a final ruling by the Coffeneuring Challenge Committee and the Intern.

 The overall ride was rather uneventful, but also highlights the major mobility gap in Cobb County, GA.
 The first four or so miles are from my house to the Cumberland Transfer Center which is the only place in the county that you can catch a rapid bus into Atlanta.
 I’m lucky enough to be close to the bus station, otherwise I would have to catch another bus to get there which, on the weekend, runs about once an hour.
 Not an ideal situation: trying to catch a transfer involving two buses that both run once an hour.
 If you bike, as I did, you can follow the Spring Road Trail and the Mountain to River Trail (M2R) all the way to the transfer center.
 While this is great in theory because it gets you off the 4 lane road where people regularly do 60mph, the road that the trail is next to is really more of a stroad so every retail establishment along the road has cars pulling out or in who aren’t looking for cyclists and it can be a rather harrowing ride.